openai/multi-agent-emergence-environments/README.md

 Environment construction works in the following way: You start from the `Base` environment (defined in `mae_envs/envs/base.py`) and then you add environment modules (e.g. `Boxes`, `Ramps`, `RandomWalls`, etc.) and then wrappers on top.
 You can see examples in the `mae_envs/envs` folder.

 If you want to construct a new environment, we highly recommend using the above paradigm in order to minimize code duplication.
-If you need new objects or game dynamics that don't already exist in this codebase, add them in via a new `EnvModule` class or a `gym.Wrapper` class rather than subclassing `Base` (or mujoco-worldgen's `Env` class)
+If you need new objects or game dynamics that don't already exist in this codebase, add them in via a new `EnvModule` class or a `gym.Wrapper` class rather than subclassing `Base` (or mujoco-worldgen's `Env` class).
+In general, `EnvModules` should be used for adding objects or sites to the environment, or otherwise modifying the mujoco simulator; wrappers should be used for everything else (e.g. adding rewards, additional observations, or implementing game mechanics like Lock and Grab).

 The environments defined in this repository are: \
 *Hide and seek* - `mae_envs/envs/hide_and_seek.py` - The Hide and Seek environment described in the paper.
 This encompasses the *random rooms*, *quadrant* and *food* versions of the game (you can switch between them by changing the arguments given to the `make_env` function in the file) \